 Our Upper Secondary School

-Our upper secondary school (lukio) has two units: Maunula Upper Secondary School (Maunulan yhteiskoulun lukio) and Helsinki Math School (Helsingin matematiikkalukio).
+Our upper secondary school (lukio) has two units: Maunula Upper Secondary School (Maunulan yhteiskoulun lukio) and Helsinki School of Mathematics (Helsingin matematiikkalukio).
 Maunula Upper Secondary School offers education in Finnish according to the National Core Curriculum for Upper Secondary Schools.
-Helsinki Math School follows the national core curriculum, but it has a special focus on mathematics and science, and its own course selection in these subjects.
+Helsinki School of Mathematics follows the national core curriculum, but it has a special focus on mathematics and science, and its own course selection in these subjects.

 All our upper secondary school students can choose from a wide selection of courses, especially in arts, sciences, and sports.
 We offer our students the opportunity to continue in the same study paths that they have started in our lower secondary school.
 Our math school focuses especially on mathematics and sciences, and has the widest selection of math courses in Finland.